Susanne85/weatherDashboard/README.md

 The user can choose to enter a new city or select a city/town from a list of previous searches.

+**Link**
+The following is a link to the deployed application: https://susanne85.github.io/weatherDashboard/

 ![Initial page display](./assets/images/1-weatherDashBoard.png)

 The data returned is in metrics, so temperature is in degrees Celsius.